reactiveui/refit/README.md

 var octocat = await gitHubApi.GetUser("octocat");
 ```

+Dependency injection via [HttpClientFactory](#using-httpclientfactory) is also fully supported.

 ### Where does this work?

 Refit currently supports the following platforms and any .NET Standard 2.0 target: